 Return to Public Services

 In the 17th and first half of the 18th century there were two prisons in St Thomas.
 Both a Bridewell and a gaol for debtors was located in Cowick Street.
-The Bridewell was situated in Beaufort House, the seat of of the Duke of Exeter, John Holland.
+The Bridewell was situated in Beaufort House, formerly the seat of of the Duke of Exeter, John Holland.
 The house dated from the 14th century.
 In 1637, it was converted into the St Thomas Bridewell.
 Ten years later, during the Civil War, it was taken over by Royalist troops during the siege of Exeter, and converted into Hunkses Fort, where a garrison of men protected the west side of Exeter and the approach to the Exe Bridge from Parliamentary forces.

 It returned to being a house of correction after the war and was used to house some 1,300 French and American prisoners during 1770.
 The building was demolished in 1809 and a new structure, also named Beaufort House, was constructed.
 It remained until the mass demolition of St Thomas in the early 1960's and the Farmers Friend occupied the site.